koosoli/SmartyReader-ESPHome-Enhanced/README.md

 - All features from the enhanced version
 - Full MQTT integration with individual topics for each sensor
 - JSON payload publishing (similar to Arduino "PUBLISH_COOKED" mode)
-- Birth/will messages for connection status
+- **Last Will and Testament (LWT)**: Birth/will messages for reliable connection status monitoring
+- MQTT birth message: "online" when device connects
+- MQTT will message: "offline" when device disconnects unexpectedly
 - Compatible with OpenHAB, Node-RED, and other MQTT-based systems
 - Dual integration: Home Assistant API + MQTT